 - We allow these feelings, and we share them with each other to the best of our ability and with the intention of moving forward together.

-- We are aware that what we say and hear might not be interpreted and understood in the way we intended.
+- We are aware that what we say and hear might not be interpreted and understood as we intended.

-- We seek clarity to ensure that both parties mutually understand.
+- We seek clarity to ensure that both parties understand.

 - Assuming positive intentions, we stay curious and – especially when irritated – we speak up, ask and contribute to clarification.

-- Last on our one-on-one list we shake hands and promise to commit to minimum one of the actions agreed to be done within a week.
+- Last on our one-on-one list: we shake hands and promise to commit to minimum one of the actions agreed to be done within a week.